jocago/AoC/AoC/Blog/README.md

 Yup, I'm skipping around, now.
 Picking off the easier ones.
 And pt 1 is pretty easy.
 I mean, who has not written a version of a card game as practice?

-It took me a little while to code but that's mainly because it's christmas day and family stuff takes priority.
+It took me a little while to code but that's mainly because it's Christmas day and family stuff takes priority.
 I also broke out each subcomponent because I expect one part to change in pt2 that I may be able to just quickly replace and move one.

 Pt 2 pretty much redefines how the whole game works.
 My modularized bits all remain intact, so there's that.
 But the body of pt 1 need to be extracted and rewritten to allow recursion.
 Not too tough, but more that I was hoping for.